learn-co-curriculum/phase-1-using-fetch/README.md

 data we wanted?
 If our code doesn't have any way to handle that error, it will break!

-This is where the `.catch` portion of a `fetch` statement comes in to play.
+This is where the `.catch` portion of a `fetch` statement comes into play.
 If our server request results in an error, our `fetch` will bypass our `.then` statements and pass the error to the `.catch` statement.